lastmanupinc-hub/no-fate-contract/nofate/README.md

 # nofate

+Point Two (Diamond Clarity / DCG-0) is frozen at tag point-two-diamond-clarity-dcg-0.

 ## Principles

 This repository follows a strict **three-ring structure** to ensure immutability, verifiability, and clear separation of concerns.